DaProphet76/Hidden-ones/Story/Hidden Ones Book.md

 *At the center of the floor, **TESSA VARGAS** sits at her desk, casually **spinning a stylus between her fingers** while skimming through **multiple security logs.** Dressed in a **stylish yet functional ensemble**, she gives off an air of **effortless confidence.***

-*As Johnathan and Malcolm approach, she leans back, eyebrow raised.*
+*As Jonathan and Malcolm approach, she leans back, eyebrow raised.*

 **TESSA**
 *"Look at you two—our very own **gladiators of corporate warfare.** Should I start placing bets?"*